 A moment later, she picked her handbag and left bidding me goodbye.
 As the door closed, I turned on the fan and fell asleep.

-Walking up an hour later, I got ready and by the time I reached the bus stop, I found out my college bus already left.
-Cursing myself, I booked a cab to reach my college.
-I couldn’t be late.
-We start a new laboratory assignment and the instructor wouldn’t allow me in if I’m late.
+Waking up an hour later, I got ready and by the time I reached the bus stop, I found out that my college bus had already left.
+Cursing myself, I booked a cab to reach my college as I couldn’t be late since we were to start a new laboratory assignment and the instructor wouldn’t allow me in if I’m late.